Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-Beyond the construction of these operators, the operator spectrum is another key to understand the localization phenomenon as well as the so-called \emph{intermittency} of the associated parabolic PDE, $\partial_t u = -H u$.
+Beyond the construction of these operators, the operator spectrum is another key to understanding the localisation phenomenon as well as the so-called \emph{intermittency} of the associated parabolic PDE, $\partial_t u = -H u$.
 Intermittency refers to the situation where most of the mass of the solution $u$ concentrates on isolated small islands.
 Investigating intermittency often requires understanding $U^{B_t}$, the total mass of the solution within a box $B_t$ whose size grows with time $t$.
-Using the spectral expansion of $H$, the large-time asymptotic of $U^{B_t}$ can be heuristically approximated by
+Using the spectral expansion of $H$, one can heuristically approximate the large-time asymptotics of $U^{B_t}$ by